 For the Ganache:

-- Stir until the chocolate is fully melted and combined and set aside to cool.
+- Stir until the chocolate is fully melted and combined and set aside.

 To Assemble: